 If I hadn’t stepped out of my comfort zone, I would have missed all of these travel memories that are forever preserved on the highlight reel of my life.

-If you’re like me and dream of exploring some of this beautiful world, here are 9 tips to planning your own successful solo vacation:
+If you’re like me and dream of exploring some of this beautiful world, here are 9 tips for planning your own successful solo vacation:

 1. Decide how much of a plan you need.
-When I’m on vacation, I don’t like too much of a schedule but I want to know all my options so that I can make decisions as I go.
-So I accumulate lots of information before traveling but only make a skeleton outline of my time.
+When I’m on vacation, I don’t like too much of a schedule, but I want to know all my options to make decisions as I go.
+So I accumulate information before traveling but only make a skeleton outline of my time.
 I have other friends who would be a complete wreck without a schedule.
 For some, a combination of the two is best.
 Decide first how best you will enjoy your trip.
 You may not know what you prefer until you take your first trip—that’s ok too!
 You’ll figure it out as you go.

 2. Do your homework.
 The internet is your friend.
 There is a lot of free information to be had on most locations.
 Let Google lead you as you start this process.
-Use social media and crowd source recommendations from your friends who may have been where you’re going.
+Use social media, Travelocity, and crowdsource recommendations from your friends who may have been where you’re going.
 Also, paying for information from travel writers can be super helpful.
 I still love reading travel books from Fodors, Frommers, and others to find off-the-beaten-path ideas.

 3. Plan early if you can.
-If you have to request your vacation time well in advance, take advantage of that by watching for the best deals on airfare, rental cars, and hotels.
-Planning early makes it possible for you to save up and plan your budget ahead of time instead of relying on credit cards and accumulating debt.
-If you’re spontaneous as well as adventurous, take advantage of last minute deals available via bargain travel sites.
+If you must request your vacation time well in advance, take advantage of that by watching for the best deals on airfare, rental cars, and hotels.
+Planning early allows you to save up and plan your budget ahead of time instead of relying on credit cards and accumulating debt.
+If you’re spontaneous and adventurous, take advantage of last-minute deals available via bargain travel sites.